The Latest: Trump says it might be good to let Ukraine and Russia ‘fight for a while’

 He said the U.S. has a deal with China but is sending a team for more trade talks to “make sure that everybody understands what the deal is.”

-Trump said he and first lady Melania Trump will be going to China to accept Xi’s invitation to visit “at a certain point.”
+Trump said he and first lady Melania Trump will accept Xi’s invitation to visit “at a certain point.”

 Trump calls Merz ‘difficult’ — but says that’s a good thing